 Your results put you in the low self-motivation range, for now.
-You have a hard time getting interested in the topics taught at school.
-This can make learning difficult.
+You sometimes find it hard to get interested in the topics taught at school.
+This can make learning a bit harder and less fun.
 Don't give up, though!
 Self-motivation can be improved with practice.
 Follow the recommendations below as a start.